 This promise was so great that I willingly gave myself to purchase so glorious a reward.
 None but God & his angels could see my mother’s bleeding heart—when Joseph asked her if she was willing, she replied ‘If Helen is willing I have nothing more to say.’
-She had witnessed the sufferings of others, who were older and who better understood the step they were taking, and to see her child, who had scarcely seen her fifteenth summer, following in the same thorny path, in her mind she saw the misery which was as sure to come as the sun was to rise and set; but it was all hidden from me.’
-(BYU.edu, Autobiography of Helen Mar Kimball)
+She had witnessed the sufferings of others, who were older and who better understood the step they were taking, and to see her child, who had scarcely seen her fifteenth summer, following in the same thorny path, in her mind she saw the misery which was as sure to come as the sun was to rise and set; but it was all hidden from me.’”

-After Joseph’s death, Helen remarried and moved to Utah, where she proceeded to have 11 children with her legal husband.
-She was never permitted to be sealed to him or her children, as she already belonged to the prophet for eternity.
+After Joseph’s death, Helen remarried and moved to Utah, where she proceeded to have eleven children with her legal husband.
+She was never permitted to be sealed to him or her children, as she already belonged to the prophet Joseph for eternity.

 Sarah Ann Whitney

-On Aug 18, 1842, while in hiding to avoid a second arrest involving an accusation of his plotting the attempted assassination of Governor Boggs, Smith wrote Newel and Elizabeth Whitney twice asking them to visit with their 17 year old daughter Sarah, whom he had married just three weeks prior without Emma’s knowledge.
+On Aug 18, 1842, while hiding to avoid a second arrest involving an accusation of his plotting the attempted assassination of Governor Boggs, Joseph wrote Newel and Elizabeth Whitney twice asking them to visit with their seventeen-year-old daughter Sarah, whom he had married three weeks prior without Emma’s knowledge.
 He wrote, “If you three would come and see me in this my lonely retreat, it would afford me great relief, of mind, if those which whom I am alien, do love me, now is the time to afford me succor, in the days of exile.”
-Joseph instructed that “The only thing to be careful of…is to find out when Emma comes… [because] it cannot be safe.”
+Joseph instructed that “The only thing to be careful of . . . is to find out when Emma comes . . . [because] it cannot be safe.”
 Some historians have attempted to clarify the closing line stating that authorities may have been watching Emma closely in order to locate Joseph.

 Smith suggested that the reason for their visit would be to “git the fullness of my blessings sealed upon our heads,” despite the parents having already been sealed just days prior.
 Joseph further instructed them to “burn this letter as soon as you read it,” and later to keep the marriage secret from their son, whom he feared could cause “serious trouble.”

-Three weeks after penning the letter, Joseph exercised his authority as sole Trustee of Church assets to grant young Sarah a parcel of land for $1,000 ($31,000 in 2017 dollars), owned by the Church, just one block from his own home.
-In March 1843, Smith took additional steps to solidify the secret arrangement, providing Sarah a handwritten blessing which assured the salvation of her extended family, provided that she remain in the “Everlasting Covenant” of plural marriage.
-As noted above, the following month, as Sarah turned 18 and would have been expected to court suiters her own age, Smith negotiated an arranged wedding between Sarah and Joseph Kingsbury (her brother-in-law) by promising Kingsbury eternal sealing to his recently deceased wife (Sarah’s sister).
+Three weeks after penning the letter, Joseph exercised his authority as sole Trustee of Church assets to grant young Sarah a parcel of land for $1,000 ($31,000 in 2017 dollars), owned by the Church and situated just one block from his own home.
+In March 1843, Smith took additional steps to solidify the arrangement, providing Sarah a handwritten blessing which assured the salvation of her extended family provided that she remain in the “Everlasting Covenant” of plural marriage.
+The following month, as Sarah turned 18 and would have been expected to court suiters her own age, Smith negotiated an arranged wedding between Sarah and Joseph Kingsbury (her brother-in-law) by promising Kingsbury eternal sealing to his recently deceased wife (Sarah’s sister).

-The LDS Church retains in its archives the original letter Joseph Smith wrote to Nancy Rigdon persuading her to marry him.
-Smith wrote: “That which is wrong under one circumstance, may be, and often is, right under another… Whatever God requires is right, no matter what it is, although we may not see the reason thereof till long after the events transpire” (Joseph Smith to Miss Nancy Rigdon, 11 April 1842, History of the Church, vol 5, 134-36).
+Joseph Smith wrote to Nancy Rigdon, teenage daughter of Sydney Rigdon, “That which is wrong under one circumstance, may be, and often is, right under another… Whatever God requires is right, no matter what it is, although we may not see the reason thereof till long after the events transpire.”

-Historian Richard Van Wagoner observed: “The prophet [Joseph Smith] was . . . at odds with his long-time friend and counselor Sidney Rigdon over a reputed polygamous proposal on 9 April, 1842 to Rigdon’s unmarried daughter Nancy.
+Sydney Rigdon’s biographer, Richard Van Wagoner, observed: “The prophet [Joseph Smith] was . . . at odds with his long-time friend and counselor Sidney Rigdon over a reputed polygamous proposal on 9 April 1842 to Rigdon’s unmarried daughter Nancy.
 George W. Robinson, a prominent Nauvoo citizen married to another of Rigdon’s daughters, wrote to James A. Bennett, a New York friend to the church, on 22 July 1842, that ‘Smith sent for Miss Rigdon to come to the house of Mrs. [Orson] Hyde, who lived in the under-rooms of the printing- office. . . .
 According to Robinson, Nancy ‘inquired of the messenger . . . what was wanting, and the only reply was, that Smith wanted to see her.’

 Robinson claimed that Smith took her into a room, ‘locked the door, and then stated to her that he had had an affection for her for several years, and wished that she should be his; that the Lord was well pleased with this matter, for he had got a revelation on the subject, and God had given him all the blessings of Jacob, etc., etc., and that there was no sin whatever.’
 Robinson reported that Nancy ‘repulsed him and was about to raise the neighbors if he did not unlock the door and let her out.

-The Walker family arrived in Nauvoo in 1841 with their 10 children.
-Mrs. Walker died of malaria in 1842, leaving the family in dire straights.
-That same year, despite the large family’s difficulties, Joseph Smith sent Mr. Walker on a mission to the Eastern States while offering to house a number of the oldest children.
+The Walker family arrived in Nauvoo in 1841 with their ten children.
+Mrs. Walker died of malaria in 1842, leaving the family in dire straits.
+That same year, despite the large family’s difficulties, Joseph Smith sent Mr. Walker on a mission to the eastern states while offering to house a number of the oldest children.
 He said, “You must have a change of scene, a change of climate.
 You have Just such a family as I could love.
-My house shall be their home…place the little ones with kind friends, and the four Eldest shall come to my house and [be] received and treated as my own children…” (wivesofjosephsmith.org).
-Lucy recorded “when we went out in public, he referred to us as his own children.”
+My house shall be their home…place the little ones with kind friends, and the four Eldest shall come to my house and [be] received and treated as my own children…” Lucy recorded “when we went out in public, he referred to us as his own children.”

-This episode, perhaps more than the other instances when Joseph pursued vulnerable young girls over whom he exercised control (see the Lawrence and Partridge sisters), has prompted many to question how a loving God could convert a father/daughter relationship into that of a husband/wife with a much older authority figure.
+This episode, perhaps more than the other instances when Joseph pursued vulnerable young girls over whom he exercised control, has prompted many to question how a loving God could convert a father/daughter relationship into that of a husband/wife with a much older authority figure.